bcgsc/mirna/README.md

 A read can multimap to identical mature strands from a miRNA family whose members are in different locations in the genome (e.g. miR-181a-5p=MIMAT0000256 is present in hsa-mir-181a-1 at 1q32.1 and in hsa-mir-181a-2 at 9q33.3).
 When we annotate a read as miR-181a-5p, we increment the read count for this MIMAT, and we increment the read count of one of the genomic locations for the family’s stem-loops.
 See below.

-4.What are the different miRNAs with the same mature strand?
+4. What are the different miRNAs with the same mature strand?
 ------------------------------------------------------------
 Many miRNAs have names in the format of hsa-mir-21, ie. organism-"mir"-microRNA.
 However, some miRNA names have an additional suffix, eg. hsa-mir-101-1 and hsa-mir-101-2.
 Note that miRNAs such as hsa-mir-29a and hsa-mir-29b are not an example of this; they are simply related, but distinct miRNAs.